erwindeg/loom-example/presentation/slides.md

 <!--
 Start with why
 Though the concurrency model in Java is powerful and flexible as a feature, it was not the easiest to use, and the developer experience hasn’t been great.

--->
+Goal is to make it easier to build high-throughput applications -->

 ---